1. Opportunities for Improvement

 Another solution applied to many clients of Bitwise is a combination of solutions that have significantly eliminated the risks related to malicious activity by users.
 The desktop solution to users is a combination of zero compute thin client and virtualization.
 This solution has ensured that all compliance requirements of BFSI clients are met.
 The beauty of this is that there is no possibility of any manual oversights in the policies and no malicious activity is possible at the user end.
 Apart from security, this solution has also reduced the cost on electricity bills by 60%

 These proactive approaches ensure that the information security team focuses not only on known risks but also on unknown risks.
 Another advantage of this proactive approach is that it significantly decreases internal audit costs as the scope is limited and centralized.
 Adapting to solutions like preventing data leakage and virtualization are efforts towards this direction.
 The advent of Big Data will play a significant role in this approach as analysis of information security data will help organizations understand the hidden vulnerabilities and addressing them in a timely fashion.

 Cost plays a vital role in information security solutions.
 Surveys allude to the fact that there is always a gap between the current level of information security and the necessary level of information security.
 This gap will depend how closely information security goals are aligned with business goals.

 New digital forces like social networking and wireless devices are business priorities for most organizations.
 The vulnerabilities and risks associated with these forces are best handled when security teams are involved at the conceptualization stage of these initiatives.
-This way the team is provided a sufficient window to include these risks in their existing plans; working with infrastructure teams to create a roadmap which will set the foundation for safe implementation of these modern day concepts.
-Rather than a onetime investment in security of these apps and tools, the cost is spread across many years and often are “piggy backed” on to other capital investments.
+This way the team is provided a sufficient window to include these risks in their existing plans; working with infrastructure teams to create a roadmap that will set the foundation for safe implementation of these modern-day concepts.
+Rather than a one-time investment in the security of these apps and tools, the cost is spread across many years and often are “piggybacked” onto other capital investments.